Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/6e9d3b8e-6ce6-49d4-8bb4-17b1d11ba1ba)

-Beefy Hordes by GR increases roaming zombie spawning throughout the
+"**Beefy Hordes by GR**" increases roaming zombie spawning throughout the world (not POI spawns).
+This makes for a more challenging early game.
+It also triples Wandering Horde spawns.